header-banner-vending_machine.jpg

 Food vending machines you typically see at your office, school or train station are turning into a new phase once again.

-Traditional vending machines have a single purpose: to provide you with the end-product of your choice.
-The products are made in a factory, then transported from the factory to the vending machine location who will serve it to you as the distributor of the product.
+Traditional vending machines have a single purpose: to provide you with the end product of your choice.
+The products are made in a factory, and then transported from the factory to the vending machine location which will serve it to you as the distributor of the product.

 Enter: personalized food!
 When food is prepared on the spot, recipes can be adjusted to your personal taste and dietary needs.
 Because in Vending 2.0 a product is prepared on the spot, there’s also no need for preservatives or other chemical, artificial substances.